 Some may not agree with my ethos, but I abhor these types of workspaces, maybe because I spent much of my twenties working in these type of corporate rabbit warrens (whilst wearing my power suits with shoulder pads so wide you almost had to turn sideways to get through a doorway!)

-Personally I would keep everyone in portacabins as I strongly believe that more creativity and hutzpah has emerged from leaky ‘temporary’ offices, back bedrooms and kitchen tables than from sleek modern office set-ups.
-The sterile environment illicits conformity and simply strips people of their initiative.
+Personally, I would keep everyone in portacabins as I strongly believe that more creativity and hutzpah has emerged from leaky ‘temporary’ offices, back bedrooms and kitchen tables than from sleek modern office set-ups.
+The sterile environment elicits conformity and simply strips people of their initiative.

 If you fail to continuously stretch yourself, keep asking questions “What else can we create?”
 “How can we improve this?” in order to make the best even better, you will stagnate, regress backwards or worse still, your competition will overtake you.

-Just as Apple have continuously stretched themselves over the past 10 years, business archives are also littered with business epitaphs of companies that plateaued before shriveling up and dying.
+Just as Apple has continuously stretched themselves over the past 10 years, business archives are also littered with business epitaphs of companies that plateaued before shrivelling up and dying.
 I can think of Woolworth’s, Crabtree & Evelyn and Pontins to name but a few.

 Complacency will kill you, so keep growing or risk dying!